CHILLIWACK

 The provincial government's iMapBC for Chilliwack is an important online portal to a wealth of open government data for the Upper Fraser Valley.

-A valuable water resource, WELLS Database is a self-serve online system, free of charge - available for public use, it you need any help please feel free to contact our office, we are available to help or answer questions.
+A valuable water resource, WELLS Database is a free online system available for public use, it you need any help, please feel free to contact our office, we are available to help or answer questions.

-Chilliwack Well Drilling provides local Well Drilling Regulations for the Upper Fraser Valley; Canadian Drinking Water Guidelines, BC WELLS Database and the BC Water Atlas for Chilliwack and the Upper Fraser Valley.
+Chilliwack Well Drilling provides local Well Drilling Regulations for the Upper Fraser Valley, Canadian Drinking Water Guidelines, the BC WELLS Database, and the BC Water Atlas for Chilliwack and the Upper Fraser Valley.

 Water Well Regulations Chilliwack